 Edward Jones works with individuals as well as business owners and their employees.
 It also provides business services to individuals who are self-employed.
 The firm manages assets for individuals with and without high net worth, as well as pension and profit sharing plans, charitable organizations, corporations and other partnerships, investment clubs and limited liability companies.

-The minimum account size will depend on the type of account you open.
+The minimum account size will depend on the type of advisory program you open an account through.
 For instance, the Guided Solutions Flex Account has a minimum of $25,000, but the Guided Solution Fund Account only has a minimum of $5,000.

 Edward Jones Account Options